 In the film, there is a hefty amount of politics at play here, for a mere cowboy only the morals of what is right and wrong are known, but even then this is hazy in a time when it was a case of surviving by any means how.
 The conflict of Martin Fierro’s wisdom seems to be highlighted by the fact that he gambles.
 The irony that you have a system where the odds are stacked against you and he sees this as a way out.
 This is, of course, pure cinema metaphor that died of death long ago, but seeing this film was made in the 60’s we can hail this as a masterstroke.

 Gambling is seen as Fierro’s vice, without it he has nothing, with it he has nothing.
 This is something used in cinema since celluloid was invented.
 The poem doesn’t touch on the gambling aspects, this is poetry and it’s hard to rhyme words like gamble: ramble, bramble, shamble, okay, there are some words, what about poker?
-Choker, smoker, broker and mediocre, okay a few words there too, but hey, I didn’t write it so don’t judge me.
+Choker, smoker, broker and mediocre, okay a few words there too, but hey, I didn’t write it so don’t judge me (and we know a lot of south african stories about gambling which are way worst).

 Gambling is definition of failure when the chips are down nothing is going to go your way.
 But I’m sure the more you analyze, there is also room for argument that Fierro as a character was more than the archetypal cowboy and that he was a mix of everyone, the burden of which rested solely on his shoulders like the titan Atlas.
 Within this, you can begin to pick out a thousand things, maybe not immediately noticeable but let’s cut this short in saying there was a bit of you and me in Fierro.